I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kspinsetpinclocktime.md

 <p>None</p>

 ## -remarks
 <p><b>KsPinSetPinClockTime </b>modifies the current time returned by the clock.
 If an external clock is used, this function can still be used to force a resetting of the current timer when the external timer is not being used.
 In this case, the time provided is ignored and must be set to zero.</p>

-<p><b>KsPinSetPinClockTime </b>modifies the current time returned by the clock.
-If an external clock is used, this function can still be used to force a resetting of the current timer when the external timer is not being used.
-In this case, the time provided is ignored and must be set to zero.</p>

 ## -requirements